October 29, 2018

 Grants will be made in amounts up to $75,000.
 We anticipate funding 3-4 grants at this level.

-The majority of funds should support data collection, data analysis, and write-up of the results.
-Eligible expenditures include undergraduate and graduate research assistance (including stipends and internal tuition fees), specialized research materials and equipment, survey costs, incentives for experimental subjects, specialized software that is not already available through CSI or CISER, travel to research sites or to meet with collaborators, and other direct costs of research.
+Funds should support data collection, data analysis, and write-up of the results.
+Eligible expenditures include undergraduate and graduate research assistance (including academic year stipends, internal tuition fees, and summer stipends), specialized research materials and equipment, survey costs, incentives for experimental subjects, and other direct costs of research.

-Requests for summer salary support of up to 1/9th or for costs associated with research dissemination will be considered, but given lower priority in funding.
+Requests for summer salary support of up to 1/9th and for travel to meet with collaborators will be considered, but given the lowest priority in funding.

 In addition to reporting any findings generated by the supported research in traditional academic outlets, grant recipients will be asked to prepare a report on their research for non-academic audiences.
 This may take the form of a policy brief, white paper, op-ed, podcast, interview, or some product that will reach a non-academic audience.
 CSI can assist with dissemination.

-We will also ask grantees and their RAs (if any) to participate in an informal workshop held in Ithaca in August or September of 2018.
+We will also ask grantees and their RAs (if any) to participate in an informal workshop held in Ithaca in summer or early fall of 2019 or 2020.
 The goal of the workshop will be to communicate preliminary results to CSI affiliates and to receive feedback on “work-in-progress.”

 We strongly encourage PIs to co-author papers off the project with their graduate student RAs.
-We also encourage PIs to publish their papers in open access journals and/or post preprints to SocArXiv, a non-profit open science server for social sciences modeled after Cornell’s ArXiv.
+We also encourage PIs to publish their papers in open access journals and/or post preprints to SocArXiv, a non-profit open science server for social sciences, and eCommons at Cornell.

 Eligible applicants should submit a proposal that includes the following: